 Start by asking doctors, nurses, social workers, and friends for ideas.
 On the Internet, you can go to the website of the National Hospice and Palliative Care Organization.
 You can call the NHPCO at 800-658-8898.
 For languages other than English, call 877-658-8896.

-You’ll want to ask the hospice what’s the role of your own doctor once care begins and whether the same nurse will visit twice a week.
+You’ll want to ask the hospice what’s the role of your own doctor once care begins and whether the same nurse will visit during the week.

 Here are some other questions you might want to ask:

 - Is the program certified, licensed, and reviewed by the federal government or my state?